w3f/polkadot-wiki/docs/learn/learn-auction.md

 The candle auction on Polkadot is split into two parts: the *opening period* which is in effect immediately after the auction starts.
-This period lasts for one day and eighteen hours and serves as a buffer time for parachain candidates to setup their initial bids, and likely start executing their stragtey on how to win a slot auction.
+This period lasts for one day and eighteen hours and serves as a buffer time for parachain candidates to setup their initial bids, and likely start executing their strategy on how to win the slot auction.
 So during the open phase, bids will continue to be accepted, but later bids have higher probability of losing since they are retroactively determined close moment may be found to have preceded the time that a bid was submitted.